 The biggest successes in any sphere of life have tasted the bitter fruit of failure.
 They all, however, chose to learn from it rather than see it as a harbinger of doom.
 Failure can hold you back only for as long as you choose to allow it.

 Are you fed up of procrastinating, holding yourself back and suffering the fear of failure?
 You could learn to push yourself forward, to appreciate that victory only comes through learning how to deal with defeat.
 The only alternative is to live a life in seeing your dreams and ambitions go unfulfilled.
 How do you fancy that?

 How many people succeed at everything first time?

 If it were easy then everybody would do it.
 If it were simple then what’d be the point?
 The important things are tough and they’re tough because they’re important.
 If it were easy then what would success be worth?

 If it’s worth doing then it’s worth the sting of failure.

 Watch any child learn to walk: they fall over, get up and start again.
 Did you get 100% in every test when you were in primary school?
-Thought not.
-You carried on and got better and better.
-Failure is an education and through it we can learn to thrive.
+No, I thought not.
+Perhaps you continued pushing forwards or perhaps such failures at an early age began to teach you the fear.